pcaston/OpenPeerPower.github.io/source/_docs/configuration/splitting_configuration.markdown

 ## Debugging multiple configuration files

-If you have many configuration files, the `check_config` script allows you to see how Home Assistant interprets them:
+If you have many configuration files, the `check_config` script allows you to see how Open Peer Power interprets them:

 - Listing all loaded files: `hass --script check_config --files`
 - Viewing a component's configuration: `hass --script check_config --info light`